 The College continues to maintain its strong commitment to the support and guidance of each individual student, primarily via the Personal Tutor.
 The College Counsellors are also available to meet with individual students by appointment, which can be arranged through Student Services.
+We also have a Head of Student Wellbeing who is available for all students who need someone to talk to about how they are feeling.
 Where necessary, or where it is in the best interests of the student, the College may also draw on the professional experience of external agencies.
 This would normally be done in consultation with parents.